CosBoS-wedding-film/homepage/readme.txt

 - Set 'Purchase' event only on 계약서 작성 button (index.html, video.html)
 - All other clicks remain 'ViewContent'
 - Updated documentation in readme_metapixel_googlepixel.txt

+250529-3

+docs: adding EVENT (discount of 200,000 won by adding channel)